By Reducing Steps We Can Increase Prospect Engagement

 Twitter Lead Generation Cards make it easy for prospects to send you their information.
 Rather than require prospects to go to your website, navigate to your contact form, and complete the form, they can send their information with a simple click of a button while staying within their Twitter Feed.
 All of this can be setup relatively easily in Twitter but the question then is “how do I get this information into my Salesforce org?”.

 Point and Click Integration

-Luckily, integration with Salesforce can be done all through clicks – no code!
+Luckily, integration with Salesforce can be done all through clicks – no code but only email verification will take place!
 This post assumes that you already know how to setup your Twitter Card, so let’s dive into the Salesforce side of things.

 - Log into the Salesforce Org you’d like to integrate with

 - Navigate to Setup > Customize > Leads > Web-to-Lead.
 Make sure Web-to-Lead is enabled and click on the “Create Web-to-Lead Form”